wankdanker/node-discover/README.md

 	weight		: A number used to determine the preference for a specific process to become master.
 Higher numbers win.
 Default : Discover.weight() client		: When true operate in client only mode (don't broadcast existence of node, just listen and discover); Default : false reuseAddr	: Allow multiple processes on the same host to bind to the same address and port.
 Only applies to node v0.12+ Default: true ignoreProcess   : If set to false, will not ignore messages from other Discover instances within the same process (on non-reserved channels), join() will receive them.
 Default: true ignoreInstance  : If set to false, will not ignore messages from self (on non-reserved channels), join() will receive them.
-Default: true
+Default: true advertisement   : The initial advertisement object which is sent with each hello packet.
 }, callback);
 ```